opstrace/opstrace/docs/references/configuration.md

 ### `node_count`

-The number of underlying nodes for Opstrace to use.
+The number of underlying nodes (VMs/machines) to use.

 *Value type:* number \(integer\)